JPro-one/JPro-Documentation/README.md

   fxheight           | "false"       |When true, the height of the JPro-tag is managed by the JPro app.
 Otherwise the height is managed by html. fxContextMenu      | "false"       |When true, the context menu of the browser is surpressed and NOT shown.
-Is useful, when the JPro app itself has got a context-menu to show instead. setPrintJSCommands | "false"       |When true, all js-commands executed through the WebAPI are logged on the browser console.
+Is useful, when the JPro app itself has got a context-menu to show instead. setPrintJSCommands | "false"       |When true, all js-commands executed through the WebAPI are logged on the browser console. timeUntilReconnect | "10000"       |It specifies after how much time, the client tries to reconnect, when he didn't hear anything from the server.

 ### A web-page template